FabricationsHQ - Putting the Words to the Music

 We'll also be listening to Mr. Rundgren later when we hear his form of democratic rock (band) in action.

-'For the Want of a Nail' is not his best song, but then this is a list of favourite songs, and therein lies the difference.
+'For the Want of a Nail' is not his most successful or well-known song, but then this is a list of favourite songs, and therein lies the difference.

 The song then hits its stride with an uplifting tempo before swinging towards its sing-a-long finale.